 The Hindu calendar is based on lunar months corresponding to the phases of the moon.
 Most of the Hindu festivals are determined based on position of the Sun and the Moon.
-Here we present a month wise calendar of Hindu festivals, including cultural and religious occasions for 2016 (Saka Era: 1937-38 / Vikram Era: 2072-73).
+Here we present a month wise calendar of Hindu festivals, including cultural and religious occasions.

 Calendars - Hindu Calendar / Panchang / Vrat-Upvaas / Festivals

 India is a land of great diversity.
 It is often described as a country of Festivals, Fasts, Feasts and Holidays.
-Indians love celebrating every little occasion, Here we present a date-wise list of festivals including cultural, religious, government and national holidays.
+Indians love celebrating each and every little occasion, Here we present a date-wise list of festivals including cultural, religious, government and national holidays for the year of 2018.

 The Nanakshahi (ਨਾਨਕਸ਼ਾਹੀ) calendar is the offical sikh calendar.
 It is a solar calendar that was adopted by the Shiromani Gurdwara Prabhandak Committee.
 The name of this calendar is taken from Guru Nanak, founder of Sikhism.